-Damage from a disrupter (such as a pandemic) is fast and unforgiving: It’s estimated that 90 percent of small businesses will fail if they are unable to reopen within five days, according to the Federal Emergency Management Agency (FEMA).
+Damage from a disrupter (such as a pandemic) is fast and unforgiving: It’s estimated that 90 percent of businesses will fail within two years following a disaster, according to the U.S. Small Business Administration (SBA).
 A local economic impact report released in September 2020 revealed that almost 100,000 businesses had permanently shut their doors due to the pandemic.
 The domino effect of these closed businesses will further impact the supply chain.
 Better business continuity plans or more nimble pandemic responses might have saved many of these organizations.

 In 2021, some organizations were way ahead of the game – their EHS&S (Environment, Health, Safety and Sustainability) teams came together, sharing information between silos, and effectively communicating across departments.
-On the other end of the spectrum were organizations that struggled with resource availability, creating and enforcing policies in the workplace, and handling exposures that occurred outside of the workplace; some also contributed a portion of the $2.5 million in fines OSHA imposed for violations.
+On the other end of the spectrum were organizations that struggled with resource availability, creating and enforcing policies in the workplace, and handling exposures that occurred outside of the workplace; some also contributed a portion of the $2.5 million in fines that the Occupational Safety and Health Administration (OSHA) imposed for violations.

 Many EHS&S practitioners use systems thinking to understand issues not as isolated components, but in terms of how they can impact the larger organizational framework.
 A holistic approach means looking at the big picture, keeping in mind that the systems should ultimately help people.
 For example, instead of focusing on “compliance” and “safety,” EHS&S professionals should seek to understand the needs of all stakeholders involved and think about compliance and safety within the organization’s ecosystem – or the interdependencies that exist between internal and external stakeholders.
 Consider the impact of a given policy and collaborate with the people who will make it operational.
 If the goal is to ensure safety within your organization, develop policies and procedures to ultimately help people stay safe – not just enforce compliance.
 Individual stakeholders make up the system, so it’s critical to consider that systems are about both process and the people who manage those processes.
 Employing systems thinking ultimately promotes health and safety across the organization, mitigates risk, and supports resiliency.